-- 3. Implicitly by using the start-attribute for variables with fixed = true.
-With start given by startExpression: - For a non-discrete-time (that is continuous-time) Real variable vc, the equation vc = startExpression is added to the initialization equations. - For a discrete-time variable vd, the equation pre(vd) = startExpression is added to the initialization equations. - For a variable declared as constant or parameter, no equation is added to the initialization equations.
+- 3. Implicitly by using the start attribute for variables with fixed = true.
+With start given by startExpression: - For a non-discrete-time Real variable vc, the equation vc = startExpression is added to the initialization equations. - For a discrete-time variable vd, the equation pre(vd) = startExpression is added to the initialization equations. - For a variable declared as constant or parameter, no equation is added to the initialization equations.